Epiforge/Gear/README.md

 notesViewControl.ItemsSource = orderedNotes;
 ```

-From then on, as you add `Note`s to the `notes` observable collection, the `ActiveEnumerable<Note>` named `orderedNotes` will be kept ordered so that UI control displays them in the preferred order.
+From then on, as you add `Note`s to the `notes` observable collection, the `ActiveEnumerable<Note>` named `orderedNotes` will be kept ordered so that `notesViewControl` displays them in the preferred order.

 Since the `ActiveEnumerable<T>` is automatically subscribing to events for you, you do need to call `Dispose` on it when you don't need it any more.